On the Integration of Course of Action Playbooks into Shareable Cyber Threat Intelligence

 The fundamental building block of MISP is a structured core format for representing threat information and ensuring interoperability between MISP instances and other threat intelligence platforms that utilize it \cite{misp_core_format}.
 One component of the core format is the ability to create objects that serve as a contextual bond between a list of attributes.
 The main purpose of an object is to represent complex structures that could not be described by single attributes.
 Each object is created using an object template and carries the metadata of the template used for its creation within.

-The existing MISP \textit{course of action} object (see Table \ref{tab1}) is used to describe in a textual form a measure taken to prevent or respond to an attack.
+The existing MISP \textit{course of action} object (Table \ref{tab1}) is used to describe in a textual form a measure taken to prevent or respond to an attack.

-Based on the common metadata template presented in Table \ref{tab3} (see Section \ref{wrapper_schema}) in support of programmatically collecting, organizing, managing, and sharing course of action playbooks, this research work introduced a conforming MISP security playbook object template that is the basis for creating shareable MISP security playbook objects.
-The security playbook object is a wrapper that encapsulates and makes available and shareable among MISP instances course of action orchestration workflows such as CACAO security playbooks.
-A MISP security playbook object can make use of semantic relationships and link to other objects to improve the context around a playbook, such as the attack pattern a playbook mitigates.
+Based on the common metadata template presented in Table \ref{tab3} (Section \ref{wrapper_schema}) in support of programmatically managing and sharing course of action playbooks, this research work introduced a conforming MISP security playbook object template that is the basis for creating shareable MISP security playbook objects.
+The security playbook object is a wrapper that encapsulates and makes available and shareable among MISP instances course of action orchestration workflows, such as CACAO security playbooks.
+A MISP security playbook object can make use of semantic relationships and link to other objects to improve the context around a playbook, such as the attack pattern a playbook mitigates or encodes to execute (attack emulation).
 An example is illustrated in Figure \ref{fig:misp-cacao}.
 The MISP security playbook object template is available at the official MISP GitHub repository\footnote{https://github.com/MISP/misp-objects/blob/main/objects/security-playbook/definition.json}.